gluster/glusterfs/doc/features/quota-scalability.md

 Benefit to GlusterFS
 ---------------------------------

-* Support upto 65536 quota configurations per volume.
+* Support up to 65536 quota configurations per volume.
 * More quotas can be configured in a single volume thereby leading to support GlusterFS for use cases like home directory.

 ###For more information on quota usability refer the following link :